programarivm/php-chess/docs/game.md

-The `Chess\Game` class is essentially a wrapper for the `Chess\Board` class and has been specifically designed to be the main component of the [PHP Chess Server](https://github.com/chesslablab/chess-server).
-Thus, there is a one-to-one correspondence between the `Chess\Game` methods and the `ChessServer\Command` [commands available](https://github.com/chesslablab/chess-server/tree/master/src/Command).
+The `Chess\Game` class is a wrapper for the `Chess\Board` class.
+It is the main component of the [PHP Chess Server](https://github.com/chesslablab/chess-server).
+Thus, there is a one-to-one correspondence between the `Chess\Game` methods and the commands available in the [`ChessServer\Command`](https://github.com/chesslablab/chess-server/tree/master/src/Command) namespace.

-Let's look at the [`Chess\Game`](https://github.com/chesslablab/php-chess/blob/master/src/Game.php) methods available through the following example:
+Let's look at some relevant [`Chess\Game`](https://github.com/chesslablab/php-chess/blob/master/src/Game.php) methods available through the following example:

 ```php
 use Chess\Game;